lorinkoz/talk-djangoconus24-redirect/slides.md

 --

-Straight to the point, no redundancy
+Straight to the point, no redundancy.

 <br/>